 Q If I haven’t hunted for many years, but have an old hunting license, can I get a new one?

-Q If I held a valid hunting license in another province, can I get a B. C. Hunter Number?
+Q If I held a valid hunting license in another province, can I get a Fish & Wildlife ID Number?

 If you passed a “Hunter safety course” to obtain it, then yes, though you will have to provide proof of the course completion to our Government office “Service B.C.”.
 The Alberta “W.I.N.” card is not accepted, nor is the Quebec card.
 Persons from those provinces will have to take and pass the C.O.R.E. program to hunt in B.C.